tc39/proposal-observable/README.md

 The **Observable** type can be used to model push-based data sources such as DOM events, timer intervals, and sockets.
 In addition, observables are:

-- Compositional: Observables can be composed with higher-order combinators.
+- *Compositional*: Observables can be composed with higher-order combinators.
-- Lazy: Observables do not start emitting data until an **observer** is subscribed.
+- *Lazy*: Observables do not start emitting data until an **observer** has subscribed.
-- Integrated with ES6: Data is sent to consumers using the ES6 generator interface.
+- *Integrated with ES6*: Data is sent to consumers using the ES6 generator interface.

-The **Observable** concept comes from *reactive programming*.
-See http://reactivex.io/ for more information.
+> The **Observable** concept comes from *reactive programming*.
+See http://reactivex.io/
+> for more information.

 ### Example: Observing Keyboard Events ###